IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 ## Online Model Deployment

 After a model has been created and saved / promoted to our deployment space, we will want to deploy the model so it can be used by others.
 For this section, we will be creating an online deployment.
 This type of deployment will make an instance of the model available to make predictions in real time via an API.
-Although will use the Cloud Pak for Data UI to deploy the model, the same can be done programmatically.
+Although we will use the Cloud Pak for Data UI to deploy the model, the same can be done programmatically.

 * Navigate to the left-hand (☰) hamburger menu and choose `Analyze` -> `Analytics deployments`: